adebiyi22/Computer-vision/COMP_VISION/README.md

 your network) so it is "accessible via a webpage" as required, and record a screen capture of you exercising both steps as your demonstration video.

-## GitHub

-Push this entire folder (all `.py` files, `theory_derivation.md`, and the `webapp/` folder) to a public (or instructor-accessible) GitHub repository, and put the repo link in your submitted PDF.
-Do not paste full scripts into the PDF — the PDF should contain your write-up, calibration results, validation statistics/plots, the theory derivation, and the repo link.

 ## Notes on the perspective-projection model used